jrxpress/simple-photo-gallery/readme.txt

 = Can I display my galleries using a slider? =
 Yes.

+= Can I create masonry style photo gallery with this plugin? = Yes.

 == Upgrade Notice ==
 None

 == Changelog ==
+= 1.6 =
+- Added a preview link in the gallery settings page which shows the front end page for the applicable gallery
+- Fixed bug: All photo meta data was not being saved correctly when a new gallery was created.

 = 1.5 =
 = Added a new masonry style gallery template for photo galleries.
 Select template 3 when creating galleries to use this new masonry style template.